felipefo/poo2/Padroes_de_Projeto/Estrutural/PesoMosca/Pedidos/README.md

     }
 ```

-Qual a diferença entre dos dois códigos??
+Qual a diferença entre dos dois códigos?